 On November 21, 2018 the Company announced that surface sampling and mapping was performed to the south of the Ridley Creek resource.
 Hand tools were used to scrape moss and soil to expose bedrock and chip sample or rock saw-cut channel samples.
-This work returned a number of positive tungsten results and hasimproved the potential to expand resources between the Ridley Creek and BN deposits, a one km distance.
-Samples returned up to 7.43% W03 over 0.35m and are open in width.
+This work returned a number of positive tungsten results including 0.35m of 7.46% W03 that suggests there is potential to expand resources between the Ridley Creek and BN deposits, a one km distance.

 The final results from 2018 work were announced March 25, 2019 and include the location of high-grade silver in quartz veins at the far south end of the property.
-Samples returned up to 519 g/t silver, 7.3 % lead, and 81 ppm tellurium and greater than 2,000 ppm bismuth.
-Calc silicate nearby suggests potential for tungsten mineralization to extend several km further south of the South Grid zone.
+Samples returned up to 519 g/t silver, 7.3 % lead, 81 ppm tellurium and greater than 2,000 ppm bismuth.
+Calc silicate noted nearby suggests potential for the favorable calc silicate unit that hosts tungsten mineralization may extend several km further south of the South Grid zone.

-In addition, newly constructed logging roads provided access to low elevations on the west side of Deception Mountain, and numerous stream sediment samples were collected.
-Results returned anomalies of 14-15 ppm and up to 42 ppm tungsten that are similar as thoseoccurring below the known deposits on the east side of the mountain.
+Recently constructed logging roads provided access to low elevations on the west side of Deception Mountain, and numerous stream sediment samples returned anomalies of 14-15 ppm and up to 42 ppm tungsten that are similar as those occurring below the known deposits on the east side of the mountain.
+Prospecting in early 2019 located a number of calc silcate boulders in glacial till that are thought to be sourced from buried outcrop not far away.
 These results suggest potential for the favorable tungsten bearing host rocks to occur nearby and possibly connect through Deception mountain to the BN- Ridley Creek zones on the eastern side.
-In May, 2019, reconnaissance prospecting of this area located boulders of calc silicate.
+Prospecting continues around the property.